-2.3.3 DISTRICT PLAN
+2.3.4 DISTRICT PLAN

 The Ashburton District Plan became fully operational in 2014 and sets a framework for the development and management of resources in the district.
 It establishes objectives and policies for managing the environmental effects of development in accordance with the Resource Management Act 1991.
 It defines the various zones (residential, rural, business, open space, etc.) and the rules for activities and land uses.
 In this way the District Plan has a very strong influence over all activities that occur in the district.
+An example of an activity needing a resource consent under the District Plan is the removal of a tree over 10m in height in the Open Space A and B zones.

-2.3.4 OPEN SPACE STRATEGY 2016
+2.3.5 OPEN SPACE STRATEGY 2016